neutrons/hyspecppt/docs/source/design/hyspecpptclasses.rst

             participant Presenter

             Note over View,Presenter: Application Start
-            View->>Presenter: Get all available sample type options - SampleWidget::get_sample_type_options()
+            View->>Presenter: Get all available experiment type options - ExperimentWidget::get_experiment_type_options()
-            Note right of Presenter: get the SampleType Enum from sample_settings file Presenter->>View: Return the list of sample types (str) Note left of View: Set and display the sample types in the sample_type_value radio buttons
+            Note right of Presenter: get the ExperimentType Enum from experiment_settings file Presenter->>View: Return the list of experiment types (str) Note left of View: Set and display the experiment types in the experiment_type_value radio buttons

 #.
-This describes the sequence of events happening among M-V-P when Sample parameters are updated in order to see a new plot : sample_parameters_update()
+This describes the sequence of events happening among M-V-P when Experiment parameters are updated in order to see a new plot : experiment_parameters_update()

     * Valid Status: